 - Work out how much you can afford to pay.
 Debt collectors may suggest a repayment plan for you based on the amount that you owe.
 When that’s the case, make sure you can afford the repayments based on your current circumstances.
 If you can’t, suggest an amount that would be reasonable for you or ask about other options.

-- Get professional advice.
-If you’re unsure of how to deal with your debt, consider getting professional advice.
-You can often get free or low-cost help from a credit union, religious organization or nonprofit agency.
+- Sign up for credit counseling.
+If you’re unsure of how to deal with your debt, consider getting professional advice from a nonprofit credit counseling agency.

 How to find out which debt collection agency I owe